Emergent topology in thin films of nodal line semimetals: FST from surface states hybridization

 where $g_i = 2M_k - (u_i+1/u_i) + r(u_i - 1/u_i)$, $i=1,2,3,4$.
 Note that the hybridization energy $E(k_x,k_y)$ enters in the above condition through $u_i$'s.

 Alternatively, one can compute the hybridization energy through exact diagonalization which involves diagonalization of $2L_z \times 2L_z$ matrix.
 Although we managed to reduce the computational cost by bringing down the problem to a $4\times 4$ matrix, the condition Eq. \ref{Eq:DetB} is still not tractable analytically to solve for $E(k_x,k_y)$.
 We numerically solve the Eq. \ref{Eq:DetB} for $E(k_x,k_y)$ which agrees with the hybridization energy obtained from exact diagonalization as shown in Fig. \ref{Fig:fig3}.
 We find the following results: For a given $(k_x,k_y)$, the hybridization gap depends on whether the corresponding surface state (in semi-infinite geometry) decays in oscillatory or non oscillatory fashion.
 For the non oscillatory case ($v_z \ge v$), all the surface states hybridize and a finite gap opens in the spectrum, thus a trivial insulating state emerges.
 On the other hand, for the oscillatory case ($v_z<v$) some of the surface states does not hybridize and they remain at zero energy, thus a new semimetallic state emerges.
 The resulting quasi-two-dimensional semimetal hosts multiple concentric nodal loops.
-Note that a nodal loop state in 2D is quite different from a nodal loop state in three dimension because they have different codimension $=D - d_N$, where $D$ is the spatial dimension of the thermodynamically large system and $d_N$ is the dimension of the nodal surface.
-For nodal loop $d_N=1$, therefore a nodal loop state in 3D/2D has codimension 2 and 1 respectively.
-Nodal semimetals with codimension higher than $1$ possess topologically protected boundary states.
-Since nodal loop states in 2D are characterized by a zero dimensional invariant, they do not possesses topologically protected boundary states\cite{Chiu_CTQ_2016}.
+Topological characterization of this phase will be discussed in \cref{Subsec:TopologyCharact}.